DEALTALK-Stiritz puts track record on line in diversifying Post

 If he succeeds in transforming Post into a diversified packaged food manufacturer, Stiritz will be able to compete with the likes of General Mills Inc and Kellogg Co while being able to scoop up even bigger companies.

-"He's like an activist investor who sits within a business as opposed to entrenched management who become staid and bureaucratic," said Pat Mulcahy, the former CEO and current chairman of Energizer Holdings Inc, who has known Stiritz since 1967.
+"He's like an activist investor who sits within a business as opposed to entrenched management who become staid and bureaucratic," said Pat Mulcahy, the former CEO and current chairman of Energizer, who has known Stiritz since 1967.

 VALUE CREATOR